Welcome!

 Who Should Know What and Why?
 Curated Supply of Political Information

-Inaccurate political beliefs persist not only because people encounter falsehoods, but because truths that would correct them are selectively withheld.
-In a pre-registered experiment with 1,200 representative U.S. adults, senders decide whether to share verified immigration statistics with receivers who hold inaccurate beliefs.
-Senders provide accurate information at high rates (above 80%), but are 7 percentage points more likely to share facts aligned with their political position than facts that contradict it—even when receivers cannot take political action.
-This selectivity doubles to 13 percentage points when receivers make a consequential political decision, with the amplification operating primarily through withholding of unaligned information.
-The baseline alignment gap reflects an expressive preference for belief congruence; its doubling under political action reflects instrumental strategy.
-This curated truth—the selective provision of accurate information—distorts the information environment through a channel that existing fact-checking and anti-misinformation policies cannot reach. #information #experiment #political-economy
+The information environment can be distorted not only by the spread of falsehoods but also by the selective supply of truths.
+I study how citizens decide which accurate information others receive based on political alignment.
+In a pre-registered experiment with 1,200 U.S. adults, senders decide whether to share verified immigration statistics with receivers who hold inaccurate beliefs.
+Senders provide accurate information at high rates (above 80%), but are approximately 8 percentage points more likely to share facts aligned with their political position than facts that contradict it—even when receivers do not take a downstream political action in the experiment.
+This selectivity approximately doubles when receivers make a political decision, with the amplification operating primarily through withholding of unaligned information.
+The interpretation of my framework is that baseline selectivity reflects a preference for belief congruence, while its amplification under political action is consistent with an instrumental component.
+This curated truth—the selective provision of accurate information that favors the sender's political position—distorts the information environment through a channel not targeted by current policy interventions focused on false content.

 Research

-Publication in Management Science, R&R at AER, and further working papers.
+Publication in Management Science, Conditionally Accepted at AER, and further working papers.

 Courses in microeconomics and contract theory.
 WiSo Junior Teaching Award (2022).